ljacobsson/samp-cli/README.md

 ```
-Usage: sam-patterns generate|g [options]
+Usage: sampat generate|g [options]

-Generates resources from a GPT question
+Generates resources from a ChatGPT response

 Options:
   -t, --template [template]  SAM template file (default: "template.yaml")
-  -q, --question [question]  Question to ask ChatGPT.
-I.e "a lambda function that's
-                             triggered by an S3 event"
+  -q, --query [query]        Question to ask ChatGPT.
+I.e "a lambda function that's triggered by an S3 event"
+  -m, --model [model]        OpenAI model to use.
+Valid values are 'gpt-3.5-turbo' and 'gpt-4'.
+Note that gpt-3.5-turbo is fine for
+                             most use cases and that gpt-4 is slower and more expensive (default: "gpt-3.5-turbo")
   -h, --help                 display help for command
 ```
 ![Demo](images/demo-gpt.gif)